 The tire pressure system is a fantastic idea.
 It addresses the long standing problem of under-inflated tires and the complacency of some motorists.
 I'm not going to knock it in this article.

-But anyone who has one of these systems on their vehicle and has experienced a tire pressure warning light will tell you it is not always a simple matter to turn off the light.
+However, anyone who has one of these systems and has experienced a tire pressure warning light will tell you, it's not always a simple matter to turn off the light.

 Fixing the problem and resetting the warning light on some models is extremely complicated.
 Also some cars require special tools to diagnose and repair malfunctions.

-Also note that if you get a nail in your tire and the warning light is illuminated on your dash to notify you of low tire pressure after the tire is repaired and refilled further action may be required.
+Also note if you get a nail in your tire and the warning light is illuminated on the dash, further action may be required after the tire is repaired and refilled.

 is a good source of information on what type of inflation monitoring